Sahil-Chhabra-09/Time-Tracker/README.md

 - commenting about the time frames [Done]
 - displaying all the time frames data in a sidesection [Done]
 - ability to delete tags [Done]
-- tagging of the time spent throughout the day and sorting based on that
+- sorting based on tags
 - visualizing how the day went by analyzing the tags
+- Add goals functionality for tags
+- ability to edit a tag name